medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft-tldr.md

 a downstream `"any"` reference quantifies over the intermediate group's already-window-filtered matches, and each anchor id is shared per group array independently of the others.

-**`cctb` does not do this** — `resolveAnchorDates` gathers raw criteria matches, only `combineCriteria` applies the window — so a non-qualifying occurrence can date a downstream window.
-A conformance defect against the semantics, not a missing feature.
+**`cctb` does this** — `resolveAnchorDates` passes the group's own window down into candidate resolution.
+What it does not pass down is the §7 null-guard, so an unresolved upstream anchor leaves the window unbounded instead of producing no-match.
+A translation gap rather than a semantics one, but it does change which patients match.

 ## Translation obligations (not semantics)